 - ½ teaspoon coarse black pepper

-- ¼ cup tamari (dark soy sauce) (use wheat-free tamari for gluten-free)
+- ¼ cup tamari (use gluten-free, if needed; can sub soy sauce)

 - 3 tablespoons honey